karthicashokan/modal-dashboard-audit-log-gist/README.md

   .update([deliverySettings, ...deliverySettings.deliveryFeesByDistance])
 ```

-This will not only update the appropriate `DeliverySettingsProfile` row, but also create these rows in `DashboardAuditLog`
+This will not only create/delete/update the appropriate `DeliverySettingsProfile` row, but also create these rows in `DashboardAuditLog`

 ```
 +--+-----------------------+--------------------+----------+--------+--------+--------+--------+----------------------------------+---------+-------------------+